Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Privacy and Compliance

-Analytics tools now collect a lot of personal data from everyone.
+Performance analytics tools now collect a lot of personal data from everyone.
 You must always follow privacy laws like GDPR and CCPA.
 Think about privacy right from the very start of setup.
-Make sure people know their data is being used and agree.
+Make sure people know their data is being used and that they agree to it.

 What Are the Different Types of Performance Analytics?